diffplug/gitfromscratch/manuscript/time-travel/time-travel.md

-# Move work through time?
-What?
+# My work can time-travel?

 Normally, work only counts if you base it on the latest version of a document.
 Git lets you move work through time, which allows you to structure your work in new and productive ways.
 In this section, we'll explore the mechanics which make this possible.